-The numbers in this unlabeled field represent the CPU port in the ServSwitch Affinity system assigned to each computer.
-This value isn't changeable through this menu; the Affinity system will automatically calculate it based on the chassis' starting computer number and the number of the physical CPU port that the computer is attached to.
-The system recalculates this number when CPUs are moved to different ports, Port Cards are moved to different slots, or the chassis' starting computer number is changed.
+The numbers in this unlabeled field represent the CPU port in the ServSwitch Affinity system assigned to each attached computer or serial device.
+This value isn't changeable through this menu; the Affinity system will automatically calculate it based on the chassis' starting computer number and the number of the physical CPU port that the computer or serial device is attached to.
+The system recalculates this number when equipment is moved to different ports, Port Cards are moved to different slots, or the chassis' starting computer number is changed.